 These staff projects include collaborating with communities on plans to address local and regional challenges.
 Technical assistance is provided to communities and local governments, which integrate transportation and other elements into local planning efforts to advance the implementation of ON TO 2050.
 The technical assistance involves working directly with a community, or multi-jurisdictional group of communities, on a product that is customized for their use, has a specific audience, and is geographically limited.
 Projects include land use and transportation plans that explore the existing conditions of our communities, their transportation network, and the relationship between transportation and major land uses.
 Activities include providing technical assistance and strategies to communities that can strengthen or stimulate weak development markets in disinvested areas or assist in planning around transportation projects that improve connections to economically disconnected areas (EDAs).
-It may also include the use of performance measures to identify transportation and other public infrastructure investment priorities, asset management strategies, and pavement condition and flood susceptibility.
+It may also include the use of performance measures to identify transportation and flood susceptibility.